Uladzislau-Rahinia/Innowise-Practice-Level-1/README.md

 Used to deploy app to Github Pages

 ## Folder structure
     └──src                            #Main folder for source code
+        ├──app                        #Holds main component
+        ├──core
-        ├──api              #Holds api initializing script
+        |   ├──api                    #Holds api initializing script
-        ├──app              #Holds main component of the app ├──components       #Small components, which don't hold any business logic, can be reused in different features ├──features         #Big components, representing features this app has, they hold buisness logic like fetching data └──index.js         #Entry point of an app, renders main component
+        |   |──components             #Small components, which don't hold any business logic, can be reused in different pages
+        |   ├──pages                  #Big components, representing pages this app has, they hold buisness logic like fetching data
+        |   ├──services               #Services like data fetching and sending methods
+        |   └──utils                  #Utility features like constants
+        └──index.js                   #Entry point of an app, renders main component